- What We Do

 - Donate to POST

 Join Peninsula Open Space Trust for a cool evening sunset hike at Pillar Point Bluff just north of Half Moon Bay!
 You will be guided by a POST representative that will share details about the area’s interesting natural history, from the coastal scrub habitat to the Fitzgerald Marine Reserve that hosts tide pools and breeding grounds for harbor seals.

 The hike is moderate at about 2.5 miles round trip with around 300 feet of elevation gain.
-It will include a stop at Ross Cove beach where we’ll take in the evening view before turning back.
+It will include a stop at Ross Cove beach where we’ll then take in the evening view before turning back.

 In 2004, POST stepped in to fund protection of the bluff, restore it to ecological health, and construct a 1.6-mile section of the California Coastal Trail that now runs across it.
 Today, all 161 acres of the bluff are fully protected in perpetuity – a process that took four transactions, 11 years of work, and an array of visionaries, landowners and donors, both public and private.

 This event is part of POST’s community event series.
 These events are open to the general public and POST donors alike, and we hope you will join us!
 We also curate a separate series of private events for our donor community.
 Find out more about how you can support POST here: openspacetrust.org/support.

 POST first began our work at Pillar Point Bluff with the purchase of 119 acres in 2004.
-In 2007 and 2008, we bought two more parcels that totaled 21 acres.
+Then, in 2007 and 2008, we bought two more parcels that totaled 21 acres.
 All three were purchased from absentee landowners who planned to develop the bluff into luxury hotels, homes, or golf courses.

 Pillar Point Bluff exemplifies the multi-dimensional work that POST does to protect and care for our beloved local landscapes.
-Throughout the process, we have learned a lot about three P’s: public input, and partnerships, and patience.
+As a result, we have learned a lot about three P’s: public input, and partnerships, and patience.

-Peninsula Open Space Trust protects and cares for open space, farms and parkland in and around Silicon Valley.
-Since 1977, POST has protected over 75,500 acres in San Mateo, Santa Clara and Santa Cruz Counties.
+Peninsula Open Space Trust protects open space on the Peninsula and in the South Bay for the benefit of all.
+Since 1977, POST has preserved over 76,000 acres in San Mateo, Santa Clara, and Santa Cruz Counties.